QutEcoacoustics/egret/README.md

 ```

 This works as expected.
 The file named `i_do_not_exist_because_someone_gave_me_this_silly_filename.wav`
-does not actually exist and egret reported this as an error.
+does not actually exist and Egret reported this as an error.

 ### Configuration: Expectations (`test_suites` ➡ `tests` ➡ `expect`)